manuel-rhdt/master-thesis/docs/02-information-trajectories.md

-# Mutual Information between Trajectories

-## Information theory for trajectories
+# Information theory for trajectories

 A trajectory $X$ with $N$ steps is defined by a set of pairs $X=\{(t_i, \mathbf{x}_i)\; |\; i=0\ldots N-1 \}$ where $\mathbf{x}_i$ defines the trajectory value at time $t_i$.
 We can also have random variables over trajectories and therefore probability distributions over the space of all trajectories.